zthun/classroom/courses/typescript/01-01-paying-your-debt.md

 ## Putting it Together

 At this point we're ready to start writing our first application with TypeScript.
-We will be heavily using the samples found at the root of claszroom to structure our projects.
+We will be heavily using the samples found at the root of classroom to structure our projects.